millerjs/udt_transfer/README.md

 Options
 -------
-The following options are currently supported by ucp:
+The following options are currently supported by parcel:

     --help                   print uasge message
-    --all-files              allows ucp to send all file types, i.e. character devices, named pipes, etc.
+    --all-files              allows parcel to send all file types, i.e. character devices, named pipes, etc.
     --checkpoint l_file      same as (-r xfer.log -l xfer.log).
 Restart and write to checkpoint.
     --ignore-modification    will not resend logged files that have been since modified --log xfer.log           will output completed file report to l_file